swcarpentry/training-course/_submissions/round-05/5/2013-09-04-final-project-basic-sql-select-query-syntax.md

 permalink: /2013/09/final-project-basic-sql-select-query-syntax/
 tags:
 ---
-For my final project, I&#8217;m going to explain basic SQL query syntax, including SELECT, FROM, and WHERE clauses.
-I will assume that they are familiar with terms for describing data in spreadsheet form, and if they understand a little basic set algebra (union and intersection) I&#8217;ll explain joins.
+For my final project, I'm going to explain basic SQL query syntax, including SELECT, FROM, and WHERE clauses.
+I will assume that they are familiar with terms for describing data in spreadsheet form, and if they understand a little basic set algebra (union and intersection) I'll explain joins.
 If there is time, I can get into ORDER BY and GROUP BY.

-I&#8217;m going to prepare material for all of these topics, and order it in the order above.
-If my audience (co-workers without SQL experience) is interested, I&#8217;ll push through until it&#8217;s all done.
-Otherwise I&#8217;ll stop after SELECT/FROM/WHERE.
+I'm going to prepare material for all of these topics, and order it in the order above.
+If my audience (co-workers without SQL experience) is interested, I'll push through until it's all done.
+Otherwise I'll stop after SELECT/FROM/WHERE.

 I will post my concept map, assessment questions, and course materials below, but they will also be in [this git repository][1].

-UPDATE: Of course I&#8217;ve realized that I&#8217;m attempting way too much information for 8-10 minutes.
+UPDATE: Of course I've realized that I'm attempting way too much information for 8-10 minutes.
 I still like my assessment questions and feel like I can cover that material in 8-10 minutes, but my original concept map is too expansive.
 It was a brain dump instead of a more careful list of things I could realistically cover.

 My concept map is below: